pblohan/policy-brief-web/README.md

 The first interface introduces:

-The motivation for the project

-The theoretical foundation

-The problem being analyzed

-The role of the agnostic, data-driven lens
+The motivation for the project, The theoretical foundation, The problem being analyzed, The role of the agnostic, data-driven lens

 It sets the stage for everything that follows.